 MIM was designed by award‐winning architect Rich Varda, in conjunction with the Minneapolis and Phoenix firm of RSP Architects.
 MIM’s distinctive architecture evokes the topography of the Southwest.
 Its materials and patterns pay homage to the desert landscape, to the rhythms of musical composition, and to the familiar details common to musical instruments from around the world.
 Indian sandstone is the primary element on the building’s dynamic façade.
 MIM’s lobby is light filled and fluid in form.
 Guests are linked to all the galleries through a spacious main corridor that conjures up the lyrical forms of music and graceful musical instruments.
 Likewise, patterns on the floors, walls, and ceilings suggest the geological striations of the Arizona landscape, the rhythms of musical composition, and designs and shapes common to musical instruments.

-The museum’s collection of nearly 15,000 instruments and artifacts was acquired in the geographic and cultural regions where these instruments are played and have the most cultural relevance.
+The museum’s collection of more than 15,000 instruments and artifacts was acquired in the geographic and cultural regions where these instruments are played and have the most cultural relevance.
 About 6,000 of these are on exhibit at a time.
 Some of the instruments in the MIM collection were, until recently, still being played in their places of origin and were subsequently donated by their makers or the musicians who owned and played them.
 (You can see and hear some of these very same instruments in MIM’s videos.)
 Some were created by artisans expressly for MIM.
 Others were purchased from other collectors or collections.
 The museum’s experts have gone to great lengths to acquire the instruments, sometimes traveling to extremely remote locations and regions of unrest.
 The instruments were selected for their fine construction, the reputation of their makers, their special provenance, or their connection to significant performers.
 Instruments and artifacts from MIM’s Geographical Galleries focus on five major global regions: Africa and the Middle East, Asia and Oceania, Europe, Latin America and the Caribbean, and the United States and Canada.

 Musical instruments and artifacts have been acquired from more than 200 countries and territories around the world.
 MIM continues to work on its commitment to displaying instruments from every country in the world.